 The banks decided to demand deposits of up to twenty percent before they would consider lending any money.
 Those who found an ideal property via estate agents in Skegness faced a seemingly insurmountable task of raising that sort of cash.
 The deposit on a two hundred thousand pound house would be a whopping forty thousand pounds.
 That is a staggering sum for most people, putting new home purchases well out of reach.
 The lenders and government also changed the qualification criteria for mortgages.
 Their personal finances came under greater scrutiny to ensure that they could meet the mortgage repayments.
 It was no surprise that the housing market almost ground to a halt.

 Enter the Help To Buy Scheme.
 The government thought it up to assist people in affording the deposit for a new home.
-Under the terms of the program, potential buyers only need to find a five percent deposit and the country will loan them the rest.
+Under the terms of the program, potential buyers only need to find a five percent deposit and the country will provide them an online loan for the rest.
 After five years and when they are financially stable, they start to repay the rest of the deposit.
 It is a fantastic deal, and it was no surprise to see England’s wealthy abusing it to buy second homes, to much criticism from the public realm.

 Over the next few years, the housing market boomed, and some of the largest developers report that they have built a record number of homes over the last twelve months.
 Now we find that property prices are rising quickly, and those in power as faced with more tough decisions as they find ways to calm the market.